Civil rights movement: White segregationists

-King reached the height of popular acclaim during his life in 1964, when he was awarded the Nobel Peace Prize.
+King reached the height of his popularity in 1964, when he was awarded the Nobel Peace Prize.
 After that point, his career was filled with frustrating challenges.
 The liberal coalition that had gained passage of the Civil Rights Act of 1964 and the Voting Rights Act of 1965 began to fray.

 King was becoming more estranged from the Johnson administration.
-In 1965 he broke with it by calling for peace negotiations and a halt to the bombing of Vietnam.
+In 1965, he broke with it by calling for peace negotiations and a halt to the bombing of Vietnam.
 He moved further left in the following years, speaking about the need for economic justice and thoroughgoing changes in American society.
-He believed that change was needed beyond the civil rights which had been gained by the movement.
+He believed that change was needed beyond the civil rights movement that had been gained.

 However, King's attempts to broaden the scope of the civil rights movement were halting and largely unsuccessful.
-In 1965 King made several attempts to take the Movement north in order to address housing discrimination.
-The SCLC's campaign in Chicago publicly failed, because Chicago's Mayor Richard J. Daley marginalized the SCLC's campaign by promising to "study" the city's problems.
-In 1966, white demonstrators in notoriously racist Cicero, a suburb of Chicago, held "white power" signs and threw stones at marchers who were demonstrating against housing segregation.
+In 1965, King and James Bevel took the Movement north to address housing discrimination in Chicago.
+The SCLC's Chicago campaign publicly failed because Chicago's Mayor Richard J. Daley marginalized it by promising to "study" the city's problems.
+In 1966, after the Chicago open housing movement had ended, white demonstrators in notoriously racist Cicero, a suburb of Chicago, held "white power" signs and threw stones at marchers who were still demonstrating against housing segregation.

 Politicians and journalists quickly blamed this white backlash on the movement's shift towards Black Power in the mid-1960s; today most scholars believe the backlash was a phenomenon that was already developing in the mid-1950s, and it was embodied in the "massive resistance" movement in the South where even the few moderate white leaders (including George Wallace, who had once been endorsed by the NAACP) shifted to openly racist positions.
 Northern and Western racists opposed the southerners on a regional and cultural basis, but also held segregationist attitudes which became more pronounced as the civil rights movement headed north and west.
-For instance, prior to the Watts riot, California whites had already mobilized to repeal the state's 1963 fair housing law.
+For instance, before the Watts riot, California whites had already mobilized to repeal the state's 1963 fair housing law.

-Even so, the backlash which occurred at the time was not able to roll back the major civil rights victories which had been achieved or swing the country into reaction.
-Social historians Matthew Lassiter and Barbara Ehrenreich note that the backlash's primary constituency was suburban and middle-class, not working-class whites: "among the white electorate, one half of blue-collar voters…cast their ballot for [the liberal presidential candidate] Hubert Humphrey in 1968…only in the South did George Wallace draw substantially more blue-collar than white-collar support."
+Even so, the backlash at the time was unable to roll back the major civil rights victories achieved or swing the country into a reaction.
+Social historians Matthew Lassiter and Barbara Ehrenreich note that the backlash's primary constituency was suburban and middle-class, not working-class whites: "among the white electorate, one half of blue-collar voters... cast their ballot for [the liberal presidential candidate] Hubert Humphrey in 1968... only in the South did George Wallace draw substantially more blue-collar than white-collar support."